jgreathouse9/FDIDTutorial/StataVignette.md

 Note: Frames marked with * contain unsaved data.
 ```
+These contain the observed and counterfactual values, the pointwise treatment effect and its standard error, as well as the event time variable.

 ## Staggered Adoption

 Okay let's do staggered adoption.
 We begin by pulling in and cleaning the smoking data.